simonswain/guilty/README.md

 [![Build Status](https://travis-ci.org/simonswain/guilty.png)](https://travis-ci.org/simonswain/guilty)

-Guilty is a simple activity logger for web appss.
+Guilty is a simple activity logger for web apps.

 It saves a record of who did what to who.